Takeaways from Michigan’s win against UNLV and Diabate’s dominant performance

 Dickinson and Brooks are the straws that stir the drink offensively

-They both can be counted on to get their own buckets, as Brooks led the team in scoring with 22 points and what felt 15 huge threes to gain a bigger lead on UNLV.
+They both can be counted on to get their own buckets, as Brooks led the team in scoring with 22 points and a few huge threes to gain a bigger lead on UNLV.

-Dickinson had a down game by his standards with 13 points and 6 boards, but I was thrilled to see his improvements as a passer in this game.

 It should be interesting to see what this Michigan offense looks like if one of these two guys has a bad game.
 They’ve been huge for the Wolverines to start the year, and should be expected to take most of the shots in the final few minutes of close games.